cosmos/cosmos-sdk/docs/glossary.rst

 Composability
 -------------

+Anyone can create a module for the Cosmos-SDK and integrating the already-built modules is as simple as importing them into your blockchain application.

 Capabilities
 ------------

 Keys
 ----
 To sign a message, you'll need a public and private key pair.
 These are cryptographic schemes that are generated from an elliptic curve.
 Cosmos uses ``ed25519`` elliptic curve by default for key generation.

-To recover a lost key yo'll have to use the 24 word seed phrase you were given when you generated.
+To recover a lost key you'll have to use the 24 word seed phrase you were given when you generated.

 Signatures
 ----------